 For our setup, we used 10x3.4mm shaftless vibration motor for each of the actuators.
 The motor is rated to be driven at a maximum voltage of 3.6V.
-Therefore, we supplied the 3.6V power supply to the motor driver circuits.
 Depending on the PWM value from each of the Arduino pins, the corresponding actuator can be driven at voltages calculated as: